Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/masking/scurve.rst

    | Panel:    :menuselection:`Tool Shelf --> Mask --> Add`
    | Hotkey:   :kbd:`Shift-A`

-There are two primitives available: a Bezier Circle and a Square with vector handles.
+There are two primitives available: a Bézier Circle and a Square with vector handles.